ankana26/The_Invincible_Curvetopia/README.md

   - Make sure to replace csv_path with the path to your CSV file.

 - Parameters:
   - eps: The maximum distance between two samples for one to be considered as in the neighborhood of the other (DBSCAN parameter).
+This value should be 4 optimally, increase this value if less shapes needed to be detceted while decrease this value if more shapes needed to be detecetd.
   - min_samples: The number of samples in a neighborhood for a point to be considered as a core point (DBSCAN parameter).
   - error_threshold: Maximum allowed error for fitting the Bezier curve to detect star shapes.